Spiderfav/Trophy-System/README.md

 # A-Level-Trophy-System
-My A Level Trophy System Project.
+My A Level Trophy System Project for the OCR Exam Board.